 But why wouldn’t early women leaders support abortion?
 Women were scorned for out-of-wedlock motherhood.
 Rape was legal at an early age, and rape laws were unenforced.
 Effective contraception was nonexistent.
 Development of the embryo was not taught or discussed, even in family circles.
 Why would suffrage leaders oppose a quick-fix method that would solve unplanned motherhood?

 One reason may have been the contemporary overlap of the anti-slavery and pro-suffrage movements.
 Activists often were Christians.
 Their faith caused them to believe that ownership and abuse of another human being, whether slave or unborn, was immoral.
+In particular to Quakers like Anthony, abortion violated the “inner light” that was God represented in all human beings.
+It also was why Quakers believed capital punishment and war were immoral.

 Moreover, feminist foremothers blamed evils like abortion, poverty and prostitution not on women’s independence but because of their lack of independence.
 Giving women the vote would provide education and employment opportunities, change divorce laws and take away the stigma of single motherhood.